medianasoft/medianasoft.github.io/MultiplicityTrainingPartII.md

 # Key Multiplicity Issues in Clinical Trials (Part II)

-An 8-part online training course on traditional multiplicity problems in clinical trials:
+An 8-part online training course on advanced multiplicity problems in clinical trials:

 * Introduction.
 * Module A. Clinical trial examples (Phase III trials with multiple sources of multiplicity).